Module 38: Best Practices & Production Patterns

 instructionis its constitution.
 Use clear language, define a specific persona and goal, and provide examples (few-shot prompting) to guide its behavior. - Separate Logic from Configuration: Use Python-based agents (

 agent.py) for any agent that has tools or complex logic.
 Use YAML (root_agent.yaml) only for very simple, instruction-only agents. - Use Multi-Agent Systems for Complexity: Don't build monolithic agents.
-Break down complex problems into smaller, specialized agents and orchestrate them with a Coordinator,
+Break down complex problems into smaller, specialized agents and orchestrate them using the matrix above.

 2. Performance Optimization